 - One of the most important tasks of a chair is keeping time.
 Please take this task seriously!

 - Every paper should be given 30 minutes: 10-15 minutes for presentation, and subsequently, time for comments and discussion.

 - All groups are requested to have an internal business-meeting with an oral evaluation.
 This internal business meeting shall be scheduled to take place before the general conference business meetings, where only chairs/vice-chairs are represented.

 Golden rules for authors

-- Please do not change a paper’s title after the abstract is submitted.
-Explain, if necessary, if the paper has changed direction.
+- Please do not change the title of your paper after the abstract has been submitted.
+If necessary, explain in your designated session how and why the paper has changed direction.

 - To receive fruitful comments, we recommend that all authors provide a short introduction to the paper, suggesting issues for discussion and how developed the paper is, e.g. is the paper an outline for a project or a nearly complete article ready for a journal submission?